Integrating refugee issues into the classroom allows teachers to introduce concepts of diversity, respect, understanding and tolerance.

 Organise a film night, hold a panel discussion, host a dance and more—there are many ways that you can get your school involved!
 Download our fundraising toolkit and start your fundraising activity today.

 Refugees and Human Rights Poetry Contest

-The Refugees and Human Rights Poetry Contest is an annual competition organized in celebration with World Refugee Day on 20 June and is open to students across Canada.
+The Refugees and Human Rights Poetry Contest is a competition organized in celebration with World Refugee Day on 20 June and is open to students across Canada.
 The Refugees and Human Rights Poetry Contest promotes creative writing while also providing students with the opportunity to express their feelings and thoughts on refugee and human rights issues, such as fleeing from violence and persecution, seeking refuge from war, the pain and isolation of a refugee’s life, cultural/religious difference and co-existence, the importance of welcoming refugees, the challenges of adapting to life in a new country, the need for being welcomed and for tolerance in our society.